21 Back Exercises at Home for Bigger & Stronger Back

 How To Do

-1. Sit on the floor with your legs extended, loop the resistance band around the soles of your feet, and hold one end in each hand.
+1. Sit on the floor with your legs extended.
+Loop the resistance band around the soles of your feet and hold one end in each hand.

 2. Keeping your posture erect and your lower back slightly arched, slowly pull the handles to your lower abdomen, keeping your elbows close to your sides.

-3. As the handles touch your body, squeeze your shoulder blades together and then reverse direction, slowly returning to the start position.
+3. As the handles touch your body, squeeze your shoulder blades together and reverse direction, slowly returning to the start position.

 Tips